Ibuprofen/famotidine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Aspirin, cholestyramine, cyclosporine, diflunisal, digoxin, lithium, methotrexate, pemetrexed, or salsalate
+- Aspirin, cefditoren, cholestyramine, cyclosporine, dasatinib, delavirdine, digoxin, fosamprenavir, lithium, methotrexate, pemetrexed, tizanidine

 - Blood pressure medicine

 - Blood thinner (including warfarin)